alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-circuitbreaker-example/readme.md

           statIntervalMs: 1000
           minRequestAmount: 1
 ```
-2. start FeignCircuitBreakerApplication

 ## Verify

-Startup project
+Startup project main class `FeignCircuitBreakerApplication`

-Verify that the default feign client takes effect.
+### Verify that the default Feign client takes effect.

 First visit http:localhost/test/default/false 2 times (in 1 second)
 and then visit http:localhost/test/default/true, the circuit breaker is open

-Verify that the specified feign client takes effect.
+### Verify that the specified Feign client takes effect.

 First visit http:localhost/test/feign/false 2 times (in 1 second)
 and then visit http:localhost/test/feign/true, the circuit breaker is open

-Verify that the specified method of feign client takes effect.
+### Verify that the specified method of Feign client takes effect.

 First visit http://localhost/test/feignMethod/false 2 times (in 1 second)
 and then visit http://localhost/test/feignMethod/true, the circuit breaker is open

 ## Rules are dynamically refreshed

 Modify the rules of the configuration center, and then access the above interface